-12. Review
+10. Review

-The Corporate Debt Policy will be reviewed on an annual basis.
+The Corporate Debt Policy will be reviewed on an annually in November by the Policy and Sustainability Committee.
 This review will take account of changes in legislation, service improvements, regulations and wider policy initiatives.
 Any proposed changes will be discussed with appropriate stakeholders and updated in line with related policies.
 These include: